RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 ### RAISE

-The RAISE instruction returns from the current method or routine and raises a condition.
+The `RAISE` instruction returns from the current method or routine and raises a condition.

 ### REPLY

-The REPLY instruction is used to allow both the invoker of a method, and the replying method, to continue executing.
+The `REPLY` instruction is used to allow both the invoker of a method, and the replying method, to continue executing.

-_Must set up for error of expression on subsequent RETURN._
+_Must set up for error of expression on subsequent `RETURN`._

 ### RETURN
 For a definition of the syntax of this instruction, see nnn.

-The RETURN instruction is used to return control and possibly a result from a program or internal routine to the point of its invocation.
+The `RETURN` instruction is used to return control and possibly a result from a program or internal routine to the point of its invocation.

-The RETURN keyword may be followed by an optional expression, which will be evaluated and returned as a result to the caller of the routine.
+The `RETURN` keyword may be followed by an optional expression, which will be evaluated and returned as a result to the caller of the routine.

 Any _expression_ is evaluated: